-When going through all of what’s new in PTC Creo Parametric 7.0 I realised it would be too much for a single blog to dive into the sea of details.
+When going through all of what’s new in PTC Creo Parametric 7.0 I realized it would be too much for a single blog to dive into the sea of details.
 Therefore, a general overview to top highlights will follow.

 The top highlights are Real Time Simulation, Generative Design, Additive manufacturing – plus a range of core product improvements from sketcher to drawing.